SecondNewtonLaw/Global-Functions-Documentation/Libraries/Filesystem.md

 Functions that provide read and write access to a files in an executor's workspace.

 > [!WARNING]
-> Filesystem functions should not be given access to read or write any files such as `.exe` or `.bat`, any malicious file types should be disallowed
+> Filesystem functions should restrict access to potentially harmful file types like `.exe` or `.bat`.

 ---